 Is there a minimum age requirement?
 Yes, for all pre-planned and customized tours, guests must be 10 years of age or older.
 All minors must be accompanied by a parent, guardian, or other adult who is legally authorized to make medical decisions in the rare event of an emergency.

 Where are you based out of and where should I fly into?
-We are based in Portland, Oregon and all trips will start there.
+We are based in Portland, Oregon and all trips will start in the Portland area.
 We recommend flying or driving in no later than the evening before so that you can be ready to begin your journey with us the morning of Day 1.

 Is lodging included while I'm in Portland?
 Lodging in our pre-planned travel packages is included on nights 1, 2, and 3 of the tour.
 A list of our partner hotels and lodges can be found here.
 Lodging in Portland prior to and after this is not included.
 Lodging options for customized tours will be discussed while planning the tours with our guests.
 No lodging is included with customized itineraries.
 Please see Getting Started for more information on this.